143rd Rifle Division: Battles on the Desna

 Counterattacks against 2nd Panzer Group (Roslavl-Novozibkov Offensive).
 Note position of 13th Army.

-Golubev reported to Yeryomenko at 0945 hours on August 29 admitting that there was still no information available about the 383rd and 800th Regiments, but that the 635th was assembling in the area of Mikhailovskii Farm, about 20km south of Novhorod-Siverskyi, still with just 600 unarmed men.
+Golubev reported to Yeryomenko at 0945 hours on August 29 admitting that there was still no information available about the 383rd and 800th Regiments, but that the 635th was assembling in the area of Mikhailovskii Farm, about 20 km south of Novhorod-Siverskyi, still with just 600 unarmed men.
 In spite of the state of his 11 divisions he was about to be ordered to attack a force with roughly 250 tanks on strength.
 The STAVKA, still not grasping the significance of Guderian's moves, demanded that Yeryomenko join in on a general counteroffensive by Western and Reserve Fronts set for August 30 and September 1.
 In his first orders only 13th Army would be involved, but on the morning of August 30 the STAVKA complicated the situation by ordering all of his Front take part.
 13th Army, now under command of Maj.
 Gen. A. M. Gorodnianskii, was to:

 continue your attack with the main efforts toward Zheleznyi Most and Semenovka with five divisions and tanks, destroy the enemy's Novgorod-Severskii grouping, together with 3rd Army, and reach the Belaia Dubrovka and Guta-Koretskaia front [155km west to 180km southwest of Bryansk] by 15 September.

 This was utterly unrealistic given the Front's inadequate forces, and Guderian's presence in their midst.
 At this point 13th Army had six rifle divisions under command, plus an airborne corps of two brigades, a cavalry division, a tank division which was soon converted to a tank brigade, and a tank battalion, all of which were in various states of repair.
-Meanwhile, a 20km-wide gap separated Bryansk Front and Central Front's 21st Army.
+Meanwhile, a 20 km-wide gap separated Bryansk Front and Central Front's 21st Army.
 On August 31 the 635th Regiment was stated as occupying Vovki and Gutka, with the unarmed contingent still at Mikhailovskii Farm.